-asm Some examples of ARM assembly language programming.
-The examples are used in the RealView Compilation Tools Assembler Guide.
+- asm Some examples of ARM assembly language programming.
+The examples are used in ARM® Compiler toolchain Using the Assembler and ARM® Compiler toolchain Assembler Reference.

-cached_dhry Examples of routines to initialize cache and tightly coupled memory on various ARM processors, built around the Dhrystone example.
+- cached\dhry Examples of routines to initialize cache and tightly coupled memory on various ARM processors, built around the Dhrystone example.
 The supported processors include:

 - ARM9xx processors

 - ARM11xx processors

+- Cortex-A5

 - Cortex-A8

 - Cortex-A9

+- Cortex-A9 MPCore

+- Cortex-R4

-- Cortex-R4.
+- Cortex-R5.

+- Cortex-M0 Examples for the ARM Cortex-M0 processor, that include example scatter files and build scripts.

-Cortex-M1 Examples for the ARM Cortex-M1 processor, that include example scatter files and build scripts.
+- Cortex-M1 Examples for the ARM Cortex-M1 processor, that include example scatter files and build scripts.

-Cortex-M3 Examples for the ARM Cortex-M3 processor, that include example scatter files and build scripts.
+- Cortex-M3 Examples for the ARM Cortex-M3 processor, that include example scatter files and build scripts.

+- Cortex-M4 Examples for the ARM Cortex-M4 processor, that include example scatter files and build scripts.

-cpp Some basic C++ examples.
+- cpp Some basic C++ examples.

-databort Design documentation and example code for a standard Data Abort handler.
+- databort Design documentation and example code for a standard Data Abort handler.

-dcc Example code that demonstrates how to use the Debug Communications dhrystone The Dhrystone Benchmark.
-The example is used in the RealView

-Channel.
-The example is described in the RealView Compilation Tools dsp This example demonstrates the use of the European Telecommunications

-Developer Guide.

-Debugger documentation.

-Standard Institute (ETSI) basic operations provided in dspfns.h.

-emb_sw_dev The example projects referenced in the chapter that describes embedded software development in the RealView Compilation Tools Developer interwork Examples that show how to interwork between ARM code and Thumb code.
-See the chapter that describes interworking ARM and Thumb in the RealView Compilation Tools Developer Guide for more information.

-Guide.

-Fast Fourier Transform (FFT) code optimized for ARM architecture v5TE.

-linux_apps Examples that demonstrate the interoperation between RVCT and the GNU toolchain and GNU libraries, for building applications and shared libraries to run on Linux.
-Also included is a PDF of Application Note 212 Building Linux Applications Using RVCT 4.0 and the GNU Tools and Libraries.

-mandelbrot The Mandelbrot example brot.c, that is referenced from the RealView Emulation Baseboard Real-Time System Model User Guide.

-mmugen The source and documentation for the MMUgen utility.
-This utility can generate MMU pagetable data from a rules file that describes the virtual to physical address translation required.

-picpid An example of how to write position-independent code.

-sorts Example code that compares an insertion sort, shell sort, and the quick sort used in the ARM C libraries.

-svc An example Supervisor Call (SVC) handler.

-trace
+dcc Example code that demonstrates how to use the Debug Communications Channel.
+The code for this example is described in ARM ® Compiler toolchain Developing Software for ARM ® Processors . dhrystone The Dhrystone Benchmark.
+The example is used in the RealView Debugger documentation. dsp This example demonstrates the use of the European Telecommunications Standard Institute (ETSI) basic operations provided in dspfns.h. emb_sw_dev The example projects referenced in the chapter that describes embedded software development in the ARM ® Compiler toolchain Developing Software for ARM ® Processors. fft_v5te Fast Fourier Transform (FFT) code optimized for ARM architecture $v5TE$ (ARMv5TE TM ). iMx31_RTC An example for the Freescale Zoom i.Mx31 LiteKit, that demostrates the Real Time Clock (RTC) of the Freescale i.Mx31 processor. interwork Examples that show how to interwork between ARM code and Thumb code.
+See the chapter that describes interworking ARM and Thumb in ARM® Compiler toolchain Developing Software for ARM® Processors for more information. linux_apps Examples that demonstrate the interoperation between the ARM Compiler toolchain and the GNU toolchain and GNU libraries, for building applications and shared libraries to run on Linux.
+See ARM ® Compiler toolchain Building Linux Applications with ARM ® Compiler toolchain and GNU Libraries . mandelbrot The Mandelbrot example brot.c, that is referenced from the RealView ® Development Suite Real-Time System Model User Guide . mmugen The source and documentation for the MMUgen utility.
+This utility can generate MMU pagetable data from a rules file that describes the virtual to physical address translation required. picpid An example of how to write position-independent code. sorts Example code that compares an insertion sort, shell sort, and the quick sort used in the ARM C libraries.
+SVC An example Supervisor Call (SVC) handler.

-An example application trace.c that is used in the tracing tutorial described in the RealView Debugger Trace User Guide.
-The application:

-- simulates a small system that reads a set of input data samples and computes the sample average - provides a framework for common instruction and data trace scenarios.

-unicode Example code that enables you to evaluate multibyte character support.

-vfpsupport Example code for enabling and carrying out VFP operations.
-Also included are various utility files for configuring the debug system when using VFP, and a PDF of Application Note 133 Using VFP in RVDS.
+trace An example application trace.c that is used in the tracing tutorial described in the RealView ® Debugger Trace User Guide .
+The application: • simulates a small system that reads a set of input data samples and computes the sample average • provides a framework for common instruction and data trace scenarios. unicode Example code that enables you to evaluate multibyte character support. vfpsupport Example code for enabling and carrying out VFP operations.
+Also included are various utility files for configuring the debug system when using VFP, and a PDF of Application Note 133 Using VFP in RVDS .